 Titanium and Composite Materials

-Advantages: resistance to high temperatures and sudden temperature changes, high wear resistance.
+Advantages: resist high temperatures and sudden temperature changes, and offer high wear resistance.

 Cast Iron

-Advantages: durability, eco-friendliness, and the release of beneficial iron micro-particles.
+Advantages: durability, eco-friendliness, and the release of small amounts of iron into food.

 What to Pay Attention To

-When purchasing a frying pan with a non-stick coating, consider the level of heat resistance and evaluate how easy it is to clean.
-The range of modern products offers choices between Teflon, ceramic, enamel, and hybrid coatings.
+When buying a frying pan with a non-stick coating, check the coating’s heat resistance and how easy the pan is to clean.
+Modern options include PTFE, ceramic, enamel, and hybrid coatings.

 Ceramics